Thulcandra (band)

-Thulcandra is a black metal band from Munich, Germany.
-They have released four full-length studio albums.
-Their latest album A Dying Wish was released in 2021 through Napalm Records to overwhelming reviews.
+Thulcandra is a German melodic black/death metal band from Munich.
+They have released five full-length studio albums, one demo, one EP, three books and six music videos to date.
+Their latest album Hail the Abyss was released in 2023 through Napalm Records.
 The band's style is described as melodic black metal and inspired by bands such as Dissection, Sacramentum, and Unanimated.